 Autoflowers are some of the most underestimated plants in the world.
 Back when they were first released onto the consumers market, growers didn’t think much of the underdeveloped plants.
 But now progress has been made in developing high yielding and well-tasting autoflowers, these are the main advantages of growing autoflower seeds:

 Autoflowering cannabis varieties are indica-, sativa- or hybrid-strains carefully crossed with a ruderalis-variety; originating from the cold climates of northern Russia and China.
 Other then indica or sativa cannabis plants, this particular ‘race’ – if we can call it that – is NOT dependable on its hours of light and darkness to start flowering.
-But that is not only benefit of growing autoflowering cannabis seeds:
+But that is not the only benefit of growing autoflowering cannabis seeds:

 The first and foremost advantage of autoflowering cannabis plants, or autos, is the fact that they do not depend on hours of darkness to start flowering.
 In comparison to photoperiod plants, that need at least 14 hours of darkness at night to initiate the blooming phase, autoflowers commence flowering automatically after around three weeks of growth.
 Regardless of how much light or darkness they’re getting per day.